-The uniqueness of the business lies in acquiring a larger number of shares in properties, which have not yet been divided into individual units (apartments, commercial premises,...).
-The aim is a subsequent acquisition of the remaining shares in these properties until their full consolidation followed by their division into units and sale of such units.
-In some cases, an opportunistic sale of the unified property could be the strategy.
-Also concluding an agreement on the cancellation and settlement of co-ownership in tenement houses with division of the building into units is a possibility.
+The uniqueness of the business consists in acquiring a larger number of shares in real estate that have not yet been divided into individual units (apartments, non-residential premises, etc).
+The goal is the subsequent acquisition of the remaining shares in these properties until their complete consolidation with the subsequent division into units and the sale of these residential or non-residential units.
+In some cases, an opportunistic sale of a consolidated property may be a strategy.